Regulatory Applications of 3Rs

 EPA Announces Guidance to Waive Toxicity Tests on Animal Skin, New Webpages on Metrics and NAMs

-In October 2020, EPA requested public comment on draft guidance that would allow researchers to forego testing chemicals on animal skin in certain circumstances.
+In January 2021, EPA finalized guidance that allows researchers to forego testing chemicals on animal skin in certain circumstances.
 Based on a retrospective analysis conducted by EPA, which concluded that such studies provide little to no added value in regulatory decision-making, the proposed guidance would allow waivers for studies on single active ingredients used in pesticides.
 This guidance, when finalized, is expected to save up to 750 test animals annually from unnecessary testing, as well as EPA, industry, and laboratory resources.

 A page on the EPA website summarizes the Agency's strategic vision for adopting NAMs.
 Three webpages linked from this page have details of EPA activities in this area.